2025-26 quality initiatives

 Requirements

-• Sign up for thread Tools
+• Register for thread Tools (one account per program).

 for PROGRAMS (ADMINISTRATORS/OWNERS)